sedthh/pyxelate/README.md

 See more examples in [the example Jupyter Notebook](examples.ipynb).

 ## Assigning existing palette
-Common retro palettes are available in `Pal`:
+Common retro palettes for different hardware (and others like the [PICO-8](https://www.lexaloffle.com/pico-8.php) fantasy console) are available in `Pal`:

 ```python
 from pyxelate import Pyx, Pal